genestack/user-tutorials/source/tutorials/DGE_analysis/quality-control-and-preprocessing-of-raw-reads.rst

 duplicates and other contaminants coming from the experimental protocols.
-That's why we recommend you to check the quality of your raw data looking at such aspects as GC percentage, per base sequence quality scores, and other quality sttistics.
+That's why we recommend you to check the quality of your raw data looking at such aspects as GC percentage, per base sequence quality scores, and other quality stаtistics.
 The easiest way to do this is to run `the Raw Reads QC`_ data flow:

 .. youtube:: https://www.youtube.com/watch?v=cWQa1EET9F4